-Article 3: TRACK ACCESS CONDITIONS
+ARTICLE 3: TRACK ACCESS CONDITIONS

 During both the practice runs and the competition, all vehicles must comply with the technical and safety rules of the event.
-Whenever the track is entered, the vehicle body must be in place and bear all the competition numbers, sponsor stickers and Shell logos required by the Official Rules.
+Whenever a vehicle enters the track, the vehicle body must be in place and bear all the competition numbers, sponsor stickers and Shell logos required by the Official Rules.
 Organisers will supply these numbers and logos.

-Article 4: IDENTIFICATION
+ARTICLE 4: IDENTIFICATION

-- a) Logos, official sponsor stickers and racing numbers must be fixed to the vehicle body in accordance with the diagram provided (see Chapter II) such that they can be clearly read during any public presentation, in promotional films and on all photographs. - b) Under no circumstances may the Shell logos, the sponsor stickers or racing numbers be modified, either on the vehicle or on any other documentation.
+- a) Logos, official sponsor stickers and racing numbers must be fixed to the vehicle body in accordance with the diagram provided (see Appendix 1: such that they can be clearly read during any public presentation, in promotional films and on all photographs. - b) Under no circumstances may the Shell logos, the sponsor stickers or racing numbers be modified, either on the vehicle or on any other documentation.
 It is prohibited to cut the stickers supplied by the Organisers.
 Their dimensions are as follows: - i.
-For each side and for the front of the vehicle: a Shell logo, 20×21.5 cm. - ii.
-For each side and for the front of the vehicle: racing numbers, 20×26 cm. - iii.
-For each side, on the lower part of the body: a sponsor sticker, 77 x 8 cm. - c) A mandatory 10 cm space must be left free on all four sides of the Shell logo, and it should be placed with the base parallel to the ground (not at an angle). - d) Any other sponsor names/logos must be smaller than the Shell logo.
+For each side and for the front of the vehicle: A Shell logo, 200 x 215 mm. - ii.
+For each side and for the front of the vehicle: racing numbers, 200 x 260 mm. - iii.
+For each side, on the lower part of the body: a sponsor sticker, 770 x 800 mm. - c) A mandatory 100 mm space must be left free on all four sides of the Shell logo, and it should be placed with the base parallel to the ground (not at an angle). - d) Any other sponsor names/logos must be smaller than the Shell logo.
 Each sponsor sticker must fit within a maximum area of 400 cm2 (empty space included). - e) The trademarks or logos of tobacco companies and alcoholic drinks producers are prohibited.
 Trademarks and logos of other energy companies and direct competitors to event sponsors require the prior written approval of the Organisers.
-This rule applies to all vehicles and all team members' apparel. - f) In the event of a breach of this rule, the Organisers reserve the right to remove any sponsor logos. - g) All vehicles are subject to the Organisers' approval concerning these provisions.
+This rule applies to all vehicles and all Participants' apparel. - f) In the event of a breach of this rule, the Organisers reserve the right to remove any sponsor logos. - g) All vehicles are subject to the Organisers' approval concerning these provisions.

-Article 5: COMPLIANCE
+ARTICLE 5: COMPLIANCE

-a) Only those vehicles that comply with the present Official Rules are allowed to participate.
+a) Only vehicles that comply with the present Official Rules can participate.
 No vehicle will be allowed on the track for practice or competition until the Organisers have approved it.
-The decisions of the Organisers are final in all matters concerning the compliance of vehicle design and construction with the present Official Rules.
+The decisions of the Organisers are final in all matters concerning the compliance of vehicle design and construction with the Official Rules.

-- b) The Organisers reserve the right to rescind vehicle approval upon further or more detailed checks.
+- b) The Organisers reserve the right to rescind vehicle approval upon further or more detailed evaluation.
 The Organisers must be notified of any modifications to the vehicle after inspection.
-Non-compliance with this rule will lead to vehicle disqualification. - c) Vehicles complying with all safety rules but not with some of the other technical rules will not qualify for the competition, however may be allowed on the track for practice or demonstration at the discretion of the Technical Director.
+Non-compliance with this rule will lead to vehicle disgualification. - c) Vehicles complying with all safety rules but not all technical rules will not be allowed to compete.
+However, they may be allowed on the track for practice or demonstration at the discretion of the Technical Director.

-Article 6: PROTESTS
+ARTICLE 6: PROTESTS